Lori in her car on a road trip

 Park Rangers in Death Valley National Park – where is can get as hot as 130F and the weather can change on a dime – have a really good suggestion about driving in those conditions: be prepared for anything.

-A few years ago, thousands of people were stranded in Atlanta after a predicted winter storm moved through the area.
-Due to the cold temperatures ahead of the storm, the snow froze immediately on the interstates turning them into ice skating rinks.
-People were left overnight in their cars.
-Many without food or water.
+A few years ago, thousands of people were stranded in Atlanta after a winter storm moved through the area.
+Due to the cold temperatures ahead of the storm, the snow immediately froze on the interstates, turning them into ice skating rinks.

 Mistakes on Road Trip Final Thoughts